Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 And to think that I nearly didn’t make it because of a pair of gloves!

-So, take my advice when packing for Kilimanjaro.
-You’ll be pushed to your limits, exhausted from hiking nonstop and clinging to your comfort levels – and this is the one thing you can prepare for.
+You’ll be pushed to your limits, exhausted from hiking nonstop and clinging to your comfort levels.
+This is the one thing you can prepare for.

 Because high altitude trekking is a whole different ball game, and if you don’t come prepared, it could be fatal.